 To keep faith with her vision, I have led a group of her friends in organizing a fund raising effort to endow a chair in breast oncology at Stanford Medical School, where we both graduated.
 Our friend and my medical school classmate, Ron Levy, a major researcher in the field of cancer biology and head of Stanford Oncology, is the perfect steward for the funds raised.
 Stanford has committed to honor Jan’s wishes and fulfill her vision and I have committed our estate to the project.

-Please join me in contributing funds to the Jan Weimer Memorial Fund to endow a research program to support the professorial chair established in her name.
+Please join our efforts in contributing to the Jan Weimer Memorial Fund to endow a research program to suppor thte professorial chair established in her name.

 Jan Weimer Fund

 517. E. Wilson, Ste.
 105,

 Glendale, CA 91206

 The Jan Weimer Fund Tax ID is 912144095.